enbraun/slate/source/includes/_project.md

 ## Delete a Project

  Permanently deletes requested project.
 It cannot be undone.
-By default, this operation will fail if a project has any bookings, timesheets or rates associated with it.
-To override this, forceful deletion can be used which will delete all bookings, timesheets and rates and then, ultimately deletes the project object.
+By default, this operation will fail if a project has any bookings, rates, timesheets or requirements associated with it.
+To override this, forceful deletion can be used which will delete all bookings, rates, timesheets and requirements and then, ultimately deletes the project object.

 > **`DELETE /v1/projects/{ID}`**